 Big Lagoon State Park: You’ll Love Camping Here

 If you’re looking for a great place to explore nature near Pensacola, Florida, head to Big Lagoon State Park.
-This lush coastal park and the surrounding area have plenty of outdoor recreation activities to keep you busy, from camping and hiking the boardwalks to viewing wildlife and catching some fun in the sun.
-So, pack your sunscreen (and bug spray!) and get ready for an unforgettable camping experience at Big Lagoon State Park.
+This lush coastal park and the surrounding area have plenty of outdoor activities to keep you busy, from camping and hiking the boardwalks to viewing wildlife and having some fun in the sun at the beaches.

 This post contains affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 Please read full disclosure for more information.